Skip to content

 Ludwigsburg Pumpkin Festival

 Halloween has been around in Germany for less than a quarter of a century, and it is slowly becoming more popular among the younger generations.
 Costumes can be found on sale several weeks before Halloween and neighbourhood children go from door to door.
 However, it’s still less commonly celebrated than in the US.
-Major German cities tend to do more Halloween decorating and trick or treating.
+Major German cities tend to do more Halloween decorating and trick-or-treating.

 St. Martin’s Day falls shortly after Halloween and is a day celebrated around Germany.
 On that day, children walk around the neighbourhoods with lanterns and collect candy as well, similar to Halloween.